filamentphp/filament/packages/forms/docs/04-layout/05-wizard.md

     ]),
 ```

-> We have different setup instructions you're looking to add a wizard to the creation process inside an [app framework resource](../../app/resources/creating-records#using-a-wizard) or an [action modal](../../actions/modals#using-a-wizard-as-a-modal-form).
+> We have different setup instructions if you're looking to add a wizard to the creation process inside an [app framework resource](../../app/resources/creating-records#using-a-wizard) or an [action modal](../../actions/modals#using-a-wizard-as-a-modal-form).
 Following that documentation will ensure that the ability to submit the form is only available on the last step of the wizard.

 ## Rendering a submit button on the last step